keithbuhler/keithbuhler.github.io/content/syllabi/greek-syllabus-trinity.md

 ### Quizzes

-Short reading quizzes will assess that you read the assigned text.
-These are "easy points" if you are diligent in reading.
-Some days may not have reading quizzes, and some quizzes may not be announced.
+Short vocab and grammar quizzes will be given *frequently*.
+These quizzes assess how consistent and diligent you are being in memorizing new material.
+These are "easy points" if you are diligent.
+Some days may not have quizzes, and some quizzes will be a surprise (pop quiz, not announced).
 So always be prepared for a quiz!

 ### Tests/Exams

 Tests and exams will assess how well you have mastered the core material of the class.
-That material includes dates, names, facts, concepts, causes, and arguments pertaining to the history of Macedon, Greece, Rome, Israel, and the Early Church.
+In addition to periodic unit tests, students will take a fall final, and a spring final.

+Also, students will take the NGE (National Greek Exam) in the spring, which will compare student knowledge against national